-The metallurgical testing program at Blue Coast is progressing well.
-The initial focus of their work was on the Santa Barbara polymetallic mineralization for Ag, Zn and Pb recovery based on samples from discovery hole DHK15 and hole DHK-18.
+The metallurgical testing program focus was on the Santa Barbara polymetallic mineralization for Ag, Zn and Pb recovery based on samples from discovery hole DHK15 and hole DHK-18.
 The tin-rich zone in hole DSB-06 was also selected for testing but at that time it was uncertain how this mineralization was connected to the Santa Barbara polymetallic deposit.
-However, with further drilling and solid work by the Company's geological and geophysical team, it is now known that there is extensive tin mineralization at depth beneath the polymetallic mineralization.
+However, with further drilling and work by the Company's geological and geophysical team, it is now known that there is extensive tin mineralization at depth beneath the polymetallic mineralization.
 Once testing is completed on DSB-06, the Company will be adding additional samples from tin-rich holes to enable further development of an appropriate flow sheet for tin.
 While arsenic and other potentially deleterious elements are being tracked during the testwork program, these are not anticipated to be a material issue at the levels in current tests.